D-Chinmayisree/Roman-Equivalent-Generator/README.md

 # Roman-Equivalent-Generator

-This is just a sample app which is built with Kotlin🦸superpower and *Modern Android development* tools!
+This is just a sample app which is built with Kotlin🦸superpower and *Modern Android development* tools! <br>
-This app used to comvert the any number into a Roman Equivalents.
+This app used to covert the any number into a Roman Equivalents.

 ---